Internet Database of Periodic Tables

 Kohlweiler's system of 1920 (from van Spronsen):

-Friend's Periodic System
+Friend's Periodic Sphere

 Courtines' A Model of the Periodic Table or Periodic Classification